-Though the exact cause of skin cancer is not clear, the ultraviolet (UV) radiation found in sunlight and in the lights used in tanning beds are found to increase the risk of skin cancer.
+Though the exact cause of skin cancer is not clear, the ultraviolet (UV) radiation found in sunlight and the lights used in tanning beds is found to increase the risk of skin cancer.
 Intense exposure and cumulative, long-term exposure to UV radiation may damage the skin cells leading to cancer.

 Factors that might increase the risk of skin cancer include the following:

-Initially the signs and symptoms, medical history, and family history of the patient are reviewed.
+Initially, the signs and symptoms, medical history, and family history of the patient are reviewed.
 Based on the appearance of the skin lesion, a biopsy of the suspicious skin area may be recommended to confirm the diagnosis.

-Biopsy: A sample tissue is collected from the suspected area and is examined under the microscope to determine any abnormalities.
+Biopsy: A sample of tissue is collected from the suspected area and is examined under the microscope to determine any abnormalities.
 A biopsy can be done in one of the several ways, including:

-When skin cancer is confirmed through biopsy, other imaging tests like computerized tomography (CT) scan or magnetic resonance imaging (MRI) scans may be recommended to determine whether the skin cancer has spread other body parts.
+When skin cancer is confirmed through biopsy, other imaging tests like computerized tomography (CT) scan or magnetic resonance imaging (MRI) scans may be recommended to determine whether the skin cancer has spread to other body parts.

 Basal cell and squamous cell carcinomas rarely spread to other parts of the body.
-The melanoma staging is done using TNM staging system.
+The melanoma staging is done using the TNM staging system.
 It provides detailed information about:

 The staging for skin cancer includes:

-Based on the type of skin cancer, its stage, size and location, the patient can be treated with the following treatment modalities:
+Based on the type of skin cancer, its stage, size, and location, the patient can be treated with the following treatment modalities:

 Surgery: It is the mainstay of treatment for both melanoma and non-melanoma skin cancers.
-Depending upon the type, size, and stage of the cancer, any of the following surgeries may be recommended:
+Depending upon the type, size, and stage of cancer, any of the following surgeries may be recommended:

-Chemotherapy: It involves use of potent drugs to destroy rapidly growing cancer cells in the body.
+Chemotherapy: It involves the use of potent drugs to destroy rapidly growing cancer cells in the body.
 These drugs interfere with the process of cell division and promote cancer cell death.
 In cancers that are limited to the top layer of skin, these drugs are applied topically (directly to the skin).
-For advanced cancers, the chemo drugs are injected into a vein (IV).
+For advanced cancers, chemo drugs are injected into a vein (IV).